aslepyan/CompressiveTactileSubsampling/README.md

 * `com.m` is a helper function that calculates the center of mass (COM) of the bouncing object;
 * `nameTransfer.m` is a helper function that converts the names for visualization.

+### Insole
+The folder `Subsampling_Code\insole` is for the demo of tactile images from an insole.
+You can check the subsampled and reconstructed images via `insoleVis.m`.

 ## Citation
 ```
     @article{,